Accurate and convergent energetics of color centers by wavefunction theory: Results

-The relaxed geometries and the excitation energies are summarized in Fig.~\ref{fig:Relaxed}.
-We find that $^1A_1$ conserves the $C_{3v}$ symmetry of the $^3A_2$ ground state while the C-C distances are stretched to 2.70 \AA{}.
-However, for the $E$ states JT distortion is observed lowering the symmetry to $C_{1h}$ and forming A' and A" states.
-In the former case, one inner C-C distance elongates relative to the other two, but the system remains close to $C_{3v}$ symmetry - only 0.02-0.04 \AA deviations were observed.
+As for the $\bar{E}$ states, we clearly observe the expected Jahn-Teller distortion, which lowers the symmetry to $C_{1h}$.
+This splits the double degeneracies observed in the vertical energy spectrum and forms $\bar{A}'$ and $\bar{A}''$ states of slightly different geometries and - consequently - energy levels (Fig.~\ref{fig:Relaxed}, black arrows).
+In the former case, one inner C-C distance elongates relative to the other two, but the system remains close to $C_{3v}$ symmetry - only 0.02-0.03 \AA{} deviations were observed.
 In the latter case, elongation occurs, and the two longer C-C distances exceed the short C-C side by 0.09-0.14 \AA.
-The more apparent symmetry breaking of A", as well as the orbital picture (Fig.~\ref{fig:Configurations}), suggest that the $E_x \rightarrow A^{\prime\prime}$ configuration is the more stable JT state; namely, the $e_x$ orbital, which has bonding character is more populated in these structures than the antibonding $e_y$.

-Nevertheless, the energy difference between $A^{\prime}$ and $A^{\prime\prime}$ states, which is in the range of ten of \emph{milli} eVs, cannot be reliably predicted by CASSCF-NEVPT2 - partly because this small difference lies within the error margin of NEVPT2, and partly due to the fact that the optimization was carried out at CASSCF (rather than CASSCF-NEVPT2) level.
-Thus, the order of JT states in Fig.~\ref{fig:Relaxed} reflects mere chemical intuition at this point, and an average energy level is provided for the $E$ states.
-A more sophisticated discussion of JT energy levels can be found in the next section.

-Studying the adiabatic spectrum of the color center depicted in Fig.~\ref{fig:Relaxed}, we found that the CASSCF-NEVPT2 excitation energies are close to the available experimental values with a deviation of less than 0.1 eV.
-In particular, for the transitions $^3E$--$^3A_1$, $^1E$--$^1A_1$ and $^3E$--$^1A_1$ our model neglecting the JT effects predicts 1.90, 1.10 and 0.30 eV which compares excellently to the adiabatic experimental data 1.95, 1.19 and 0.32-0.41 eV respectively.
+Importantly, the energy difference between $\bar{A}^{\prime}$ and $\bar{A}^{\prime\prime}$ states falls in the range of tens of meVs, which foreshadows that dynamic Jahn-Teller effect might be present.
+A more sophisticated discussion of JT energy levels and dynamic JT behavior can be found in the next section.
+(For high-energy states, only $\bar{A}''$ Jahn-Teller minima could be optimized due to technical issues, i.e. uncontrollable root flipping between neighboring $\bar{A}'$ states.
+Nevertheless, assuming that the energy of JT stabilization is similar for the two irreducible representations, it is sufficient to characterize the energy level of these states based on merely the $A''$ branch.)